What is Hemp?

 One of the earliest known uses of hemp was for textiles, with evidence of hemp fibers being used to make clothing found in ancient Mesopotamia (modern-day Iraq) and Egypt.
 Hemp was also used for rope and paper production in ancient China, and it played an important role in the development of seafaring technology, as hemp fibers were used to make sails, ropes, and other ship components.

 In the 16th century, European explorers brought hemp to the Americas, where it was quickly embraced by settlers.
-In fact, it was so highly valued that in the early days of the United States, farmers were actually required by law to grow hemp.
+It was so highly valued that in the early days of the United States, farmers were required by law to grow hemp.
 The plant was used for a wide range of purposes, including paper, textiles, rope, and even food.

 In recent years, however, there has been renewed interest in hemp, particularly for its potential health benefits.
 Many countries have loosened their restrictions on hemp cultivation and production, and hemp-derived products (such as CBD oil) have become increasingly popular around the world.